-When we first brought our big shiny trailer home, she still had a lot of her original systems that no longer worked and needed replacement – primarily the old water heater and furnace that each seemingly weighed a ton.
+When this big shiny trailer first came home, she still had a lot of her original systems that no longer worked and needed replacement – primarily the old water heater and furnace that each seemingly weighed a ton.

-Because this new unit takes up about half the space the old furnace and water heater did, replaces two devices with one, and vents through the floor of our Airstream, we had two gigantic access holes/vents in the trailer walls that we no longer needed.
+Because this new unit takes up about half the space the old furnace and water heater did, replaces two devices with one, and vents through the floor of our Airstream using a tailpipe, I now had two gigantic access holes/vents in the trailer walls that were no longer needed.
 Time to learn to patch aluminum!

-With the help of Jason’s uncle, a former Air Force plane mechanic who also built his own airplane, we were well equipped with all the tools and training we needed to repair our “land plane.”
+With the help of a former Air Force plane mechanic who built his own airplane, I was well equipped with all the tools and training needed to repair our “land plane.”
 After ordering some new sheets of aluminum and a few comical nights of sorting a bucket of various sized rivets in our chip ‘n’ dip bowl while watching tv, we were ready to get started.

-Riveting was actually rather fun, other than the noise and subsequent numbness of our hands and arms for a while after the hammering ceased.
-It was exciting to see a formerly jagged, ugly hole turn into a much more visually pleasing – and most importantly, waterproof – exterior trailer wall.
+Riveting was actually rather fun, other than the noise and subsequent numbness of hands and arms for a while after the hammering ceased.
+It was exciting to see a formerly jagged, ugly hole turn into a much more visually pleasing – and most importantly, waterproof – exterior trailer wall!

 Now that she’s watertight, the trailer is ready for more reassembly from the inside out.
 I can insulate the walls now that I don’t need access to the inside for riveting, add new wiring, followed by a second layer of insulation, then reinstall the aluminum interior walls.